Aliucord/plugins-template/README.md

 Template for an [Aliucord](https://github.com/Aliucord) plugin repo

+⚠️ Make sure you check "Include all branches" when using this template

 ## Getting started with writing your first plugin

 This template includes 2 example plugins demonstrating commands and patches which you can find in the ExamplePlugins folder.